wowashuwow/wowashuwow.github.io/_posts/2024-7-22-the-last-workout.md

 ---
 layout: post
 title: The Last Workout
-image: '/images/the-last-workout-02.jpg'
+image: "/images/the-last-workout-02.jpg"
 description: One final workout in the institute gym
 tags: [Fitness, Friends]
 ---

-*What is the gym?*\
+_What is the gym?_
-*The gym is a temple.*\
+_The gym is a temple._
-*It is a place of meditation.*\
+_It is a place of meditation._
-*It is also a place of power.*\
+_It is also a place of power._
-*You are in complete control, limited only by you.*\
+_You are in complete control, limited only by you._
-*It is an unrestricted outlet for power.*
+_It is an unrestricted outlet for power._

 ## Warm up

 Everywhere I've been- of all the cities I've lived in, hobbies I have pursued, schools and colleges I have attended, subcultures I have infiltrated; the gym has been this singular venue where I've found the most like minded people- like minded at least in the areas of sheer willpower and grit- than anywhere else.
 It has given me some of my best friends.

 I had missed my college gym friends and our time together since I wrapped up my coursework and left the institute in March.
 So when I got the invite for the convocation happening in July- this would probably be the last time we'd all be together in one place- I gathered everyone on WhatsApp to plan one last workout.
 We decided to do a full body session.
 Squat, bench, deadlift, that's it.

 ## Main set

 We finally met at 7pm on the night before the convocation.
 Hugs were exchanged.
 Fists were bumped.
 Gym bros are terrible at expressing their emotions, so I'm finding this part difficult to write.

 Just kidding.
 We started with squats.
 The energy was epic.

-![Two brothers talking at the squat rack.]({{site.baseurl}}/images/the-last-workout-19.jpg) *Just two brothers talking life at the squat rack.*
+![Two brothers talking at the squat rack.]({{site.baseurl}}/images/the-last-workout-19.jpg) _Just two brothers talking life at the squat rack._

-![Two brothers talking at the squat rack.]({{site.baseurl}}/images/the-last-workout-27.jpg) *That's Arpit bhaiyya under the bar, ready to squat.*
+![Two brothers talking at the squat rack.]({{site.baseurl}}/images/the-last-workout-27.jpg) _That's Arpit bhaiyya under the bar, ready to squat._

 <div class="gallery-box">
   <div class="gallery">